peregin/velocorner.com/exchange-rate-service/README.md

 # Exchange Rate Service
-Connects to exchangerate.host on demand and retrieves the latest conversion rates.
+Connects to exchangerate.host on demand and retrieves the latest conversion rates. exchangerate.host API has been changed and it is subscription based.
+Migrate to https://www.frankfurter.app/.
 It uses a one-hour cache.

 Supports the following `json` endpoints: